-Since 1917, when Representative Jeannette Rankin of Montana became the first woman to serve in Congress, a total of 297 women have served as U.S. Representatives or Senators.
-This Web site, based on the book Women in Congress, 1917–2006, contains biographical profiles of former women Members of Congress, links to information about current women Members, essays on the institutional and national events that shaped successive generations of Congresswomen, and images of each woman Member, including rare photos.
+Since 1917, when Representative Jeannette Rankin of Montana became the first woman to serve in Congress, a total of 393 women have served as U.S. Representatives, Delegates, or Senators.
+This Web site, based on the publication Women in Congress, contains biographical profiles of former women Members of Congress, links to information about current women Members, essays on the institutional and national events that shaped successive generations of Congresswomen, and images of each woman Member, including rare photos.

 This page features materials designed to help teachers and students use the information presented in Women in Congress in their classrooms.
 It includes lesson plans as well as activities on photographs, objects, and memorable quotations.
 An interactive map and a list of online educational resources also are included.

-View an array of historical artifacts from the House Collection related to the history of women in Congress.
-Items include political campaign buttons, historic images, gallery passes, collectable cards, and magazine covers.
+View artifacts from the House Collection related to the history of women in Congress, from portraits to political campaign buttons.

 Use the interactive map to compile information on the representation of women in Congress, such as the number of women who served from a particular state or region and when they served.